rhngla/rhngla.github.io/_posts/2018-03-22-Setup-for-ML.md

 print(sess.run(hello))
 {% endhighlight %}

-From another [StackExchange post][check-tensorflow-gpu]: A check for whether the GPU was invoked:
+From another [StackExchange post](https://stackoverflow.com/questions/38009682/how-to-tell-if-tensorflow-is-using-gpu-acceleration-from-inside-python-shell): A check for whether the GPU was invoked:
 {% highlight python %}
 import tensorflow as tf
 with tf.device('/gpu:0'):